eecs280staff/tutorials/docs/setup_vscode_macos.md

 $ rm -rf starter-files starter-files.tar.gz
 ```

-You should see your new files in your project directory.
+You should see your new files in your project directory and in VS Code.
+Your specific files might be different.

 ```console
 $ tree
 .